djaiello/NYPD_Arrests_Final_Project/README.md

 # Recommendations for Future Analysis:

+- Inclusion of GeoJson Data for both City Borough and NYPD Precincts
- • Would be nice to do a different model predicting the type of crimes in NYC.
+- Would be nice to do a different model predicting the type of crimes in NYC.
 However due to time, it would have been more complicated to enconde the types of crimes.
-In the corent model I only have 5 different features to encode, the crimes section has hundreds of different crimes.
+In the current model, I only have 5 different features to encode, the crimes section has hundreds of different crimes.

-# Time Constraints:

 ## Project Roles:
 - Overall Project Management/GitHub/Dataset ETL - Doug Aiello
 - Database Design and Production - Angelic Arias